-- 1. Do you, or does anyone in your lab, have a familial relationship to the student?
+- 1. Do you, or does anyone in your lab, have a familial, long-term or pre-existing relationship to the student?
+Please acknowledge any type of employer, mentor, donor and/or family, connections between you, members of your lab and the student and their family.
 Such a relationship is not disallowed under Regeneron STS rules, however it is important that it be disclosed.
-If yes, please describe the relationship. - 2.
+Examples include: parent of entrant mentored the recommender; mentor is a graduate student in a parental figure's lab; recommender is employed by the same university department as the entrant's parent; parent is the mentor; mentor is the entrant's neighbor, etc. If so, please describe the relationship. - 2.
 Were you paid for your services as a mentor to this student, and/or did you work with this student through a program that charges tuition or fees?
 This type of program and mentoring relationship is permitted but must be disclosed.
 High school teachers who supported mentees directly through classroom or school club activities, and were not separately compensated, should select "no".
-If yes, describe and explain the fees/tuition.

-- 3. Briefly explain how the student became known to you.
+If yes, describe and explain the fees/tuition. - 3.
+Briefly explain how the student became known to you.
 (75 words max) (e.g. personal relationship, summer program, high school partnership, direct communication from student, required or elective high school course) - 4.
 Please describe the nature of your involvement with the student's research.
 (150 words max) What role did you serve for the student?
 What type of guidance did you provide?
 Did you meet in person or in a virtual setting? - 5.
 How did the student get the idea for the project?
 (200 words max) Was the project assigned; picked from a list of possible research topics; result from discussion with a scientist; arise from work in which the student was engaged; suggested by student? - 6.
 What was the duration and intensity of the student's research experience at your institution? - a.
 Number of weeks, months or years - b.
-Approx. start and end dates - 6.
+Approx. start and end dates - 7.
 Provide a brief description of your laboratory/research environment and what the student's role was within this group.
-(150 words max) size, # of scientists/students and their research levels (post-doc, doctoral, undergrad, high school) - 7.
+(150 words max) size, # of scientists/students and their research levels (post-doc, doctoral, undergrad, high school) - 8.
 If there were other high school students in your research group please name them and explain in detail the difference between this student's work and the work of other high school students in your group. - a.
 Are there other high school students in your research group? - b.
 Have you mentored any other students who are entering Regeneron STS this year? - c.
 If so, list their names. - d.
-Name any students who performed research that was similar to this student (this year or in a previous year) and explain how this student's work was different and independent from others. - 8.
-For what aspects of the research can you give credit to the student as being their own unique contribution: Procedural Design, Data Collection, Data Analysis, Drawing Conclusions - 9.
+Name any students who performed research that was similar to this student (this year or in a previous year) and explain how this student's work was different and independent from others. - 9.
+For what aspects of the research can you give credit to the student as being their own unique contribution: Procedural Design, Data Collection, Data Analysis, Drawing Conclusions (200 words each) - 10.
 Students may submit published research to Regeneron STS (this is not required), though it is often difficult to determine student contribution to published paper when the student is not the sole or primary author.
 To your knowledge, how much of the paper that the student is submitting to Regeneron STS is their own contribution, vs. that of your lab group or larger research project?
-(200 words max) - 10.
-What did the student do that showed creativity and ingenuity?
-Based on your knowledge of the student, please provide examples of how this student demonstrates potential as a scientist.
-Were they creative in their science, or creative for a high school student?
-What is your impression of their knowledge of experimental design, construction or use of equipment, evaluation of data, etc.?
-(250 words max) - 11.
-Would you hire this student again in the future to work in your lab?
-Why or why not?
-In 5 to 10 years, do you believe this student could have a career as a working scientist, engineer or mathematician?
-(200 words max) - 12.
-How would you rate this student against other high school students you have worked with in the past?
+(200 words max)